samelsonlab/samelsonlab.github.io/join/index.md

 We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
 We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to [Dr. Avi Samelson](/contact).

+## Graduate Students

+At UCLA, students can apply to a single [graduate program]([https://graduate.ucsf.edu/programs](https://grad.ucla.edu/) and do not apply directly to labs.
+The landscape of life science PhD programs and their admissions processes can be incredibly opaque, so Hersh Bhargava and Jaime Fraser wrote a [guide on Applying to Quantitative Biology PhD Programs](https://hershbhargava.com/writing/applying-to-phd-programs/) that has some good information.

+##### The Samelson Lab participates in the following UCLA graduate programs:
+  * **[Neuroscience](https://neuroscience.ucla.edu/)**: The UCLA Neuroscience Interdepartmental Program (NSIDP) strives to give its students the necessary tools and perspectives to become leaders in Neuroscience related disciplines.
+NSIDP succeeds through a didactic curriculum, individualized advising and strong focus on career development.
+The major focus of the program is on neuroscience related biomedical research at the basic and translational level.
+  * **[Molecular Biology Interdepartmental Doctoral Program](https://www.mbi.ucla.edu/mbidp)**: The Molecular Biology Interdepartmental Doctoral Program (MDIDP) provides cutting-edge education and hands-on training in Molecular Regulatory Mechanisms that are shared across organisms and are common within a broad range of disciplines.
+The philosophy of the program stands on the concept that depth within a specialty and interdisciplinary breadth are critical to shape the minds of the future generations of scientific leaders and develop independent thinkers.
+Depth is provided through four “intellectual hubs,” our home areas shown below..

+## Postdoctoral Fellows

+Inquiries about Postdoctoral positions should be emailed directly to [Dr. Avi Samelson](/contact).
+We set our postdoctoral fellow compensation to the [Stanford rates](https://postdocs.stanford.edu/funding-levels-and-guidelines) **and** encourage candidates to explore applying for extramural fellowships to support their research.

 Currently we are hiring at **all positions!!**

 Live postings: <br>